Providing a written contract or rental agreement is an important part of organising a successful tenancy.

-If a landlord or tenant wants to make changes to the terms of a tenancy agreement once the tenancy is underway, the other party must consent to the change.
+If a landlord or tenant wants to change the terms of a tenancy agreement once the tenancy is underway, the other party must consent to the change.

 How to compile a tenancy agreement

-Many landlords put together their own tenancy agreements and this guidance from the Government is a good starting point for any DIY landlords.
+Many landlords put together their own tenancy agreements, and this guide from the Government is a good starting point for any DIY landlords.

 It's key that the document is legally binding and is up to date.
-So if you do create it yourself, it would be wise to run it past an experienced letting agent or property lawyer to make sure it ticks all the boxes.
+So if you create it yourself, it would be wise to run it past an experienced letting agent or property lawyer to ensure it ticks all the boxes.

-If you don't want to make your own tenancy agreement, most letting agents or rental sector firms provide templates or sample agreements.
+Most letting agents or rental sector firms provide templates or sample agreements if you don't want to make your own tenancy agreement.
 You can also ask a solicitor to draft a tenancy agreement for you to your specific requirements.

-A tenancy agreement is clearly a crucial document when it comes to letting a property and so if you don't have one in place, or you're unsure about the agreement you're currently providing, you should take the time to review the Government guidance or ask an expert.
+A tenancy agreement is clearly a crucial document for letting a property, so if you don't have one in place, or you're unsure about the agreement you're currently providing, you should take the time to review the Government guidance or ask an expert.